 The benefits of centralized management of University computing equipment includes but is not limited to:

 TSS negotiates special purchasing contracts with select vendors and service providers that often includes access to warranty and other services that assist IT staff in fixing problems.

 Computer purchases will be made with the University’s preferred supplier(s) and conform to a set of standard models that will be updated and published annually.
 The following exceptions apply:

 Computers purchased with University funds, including grant-funded purchases, remain the property of the university until officially retired from inventory and donated or disposed of according to University policy.

 Generally, all university computers will be replaced every four years.
-If any computer has a catastrophic
+If any computer

 failure within the four-year cycle, it will be replaced early without charge.
 In some cases, an academic

 computer laboratory may be replaced every three years if the nature of the academic program requires more recent computer models (e.g. computer animation laboratory).
 In some cases, a computer or group of computers may be delayed for replacement for up to six years.
 This is the exception, however, not the rule.
 Thin clients (lightweight computers), generally, will be replaced every six years.

 A faculty member or administrative employee eligible for a computer replacement may change their selection of platform at that time (e.g. Windows v.
 Macintosh, desktop v. laptop).

 When a new computer is delivered, the old computer will be returned to the Information Resources Division (IRD).
 The IRD will ensure that appropriate security measures are taken with respect to data that has been left on an internal hard drive.